-If you suspect an economic crime or other untoward events taking place at work you should:
+If you suspect an economic crime or theft, fraud, or other untoward events taking place at work you should:

-- Make a note of your concerns and do not investigate yourself. - All allegations of economic crime can be reported to AuditOne where they will be triaged and referred to the most appropriate law enforcement agency (this can include local Police forces).
-The AuditOne Local Counter Fraud Specialist has remit to investigate fraud, bribery and corruption allegations within the ICB and can be contacted on:

-Telephone: 0191 441 5936 or

-Email: counterfraud@audit-one.co.uk or

-If personal or patient information is included in the allegation, please send to our secure email: ntawnt.counterfraud@nhs.net

-The ICB Chief Finance Officer can be contacted on: david.chandler2@nhs.net

-- More information can be viewed on the AuditOne website at AuditOne -Home (audit-one.co.uk) - You can also report to the national NHS Fraud and Corruption Reporting Line on 0800 028 40 60 or www.reportnhsfraud.nhs.uk/
+- Make a note of your concerns and do not investigate yourself. - In the case of theft contact your Local Security Management Specialist. - All allegations of economic crime can be reported to AuditOne where they will be triaged and referred to the most appropriate law enforcement agency (this can include local Police forces).
+The AuditOne Local Counter Fraud Specialist has remit to investigate fraud, bribery and corruption allegations within the ICB and can be contacted on: - In the case of fraud contact the Local Counter Fraud Specialist: Telephone: 0191 441 5936 or Email: counterfraud@audit-one.co.uk or Website: If personal or patient information is included in the allegation, please send to our secure email: ntawnt.counterfraud@nhs.net - or Tthe ICB Executive Director of FinanceChief Finance Officer can be contacted on: david.chandler2@nhs.net - More information can be viewed on the AuditOne website at AuditOne -Home (audit-one.co.uk) - You can also report to the national NHS Fraud and Corruption Reporting Line on 0800 028 40 60 or www.reportnhsfraud.nhs.uk/ they should contact their manager or the ICB Human Resources Team.